 Physics majors and minors who desire a secondary teaching license declare a second major in Secondary Education.
 Additional coursework in the life sciences is required for licensure.
-Refer to the Educational Studies curriculum description in this Catalog and the Teacher Education Information Handbook (www2.iwu.edu/edstudies/handbooks) for further information.
+Refer to the Educational Studies curriculum description in this Catalog and the Teacher Education Information Handbook (www.iwu.edu/educational-studies/handbooks/) for further information.

-The department specializes in condensed matter physics, atomic physics, astronomy, and optics and encourages all students to work on research projects in collaboration with faculty members.
-The 3-2 engineering program is available with a major in physics and consideration of this option is encouraged, but careful planning is required because the advanced physics courses are offered in alternate years only.
+The department specializes in optics, condensed matter physics, atomic physics, astrophysics, astronomy, and encourages all students to work on research projects in collaboration with faculty members.
+The engineering pathways program is available with a major in physics and consideration of this option is encouraged, but careful planning is required because the advanced physics courses are offered in alternate years only.